HOW THE GRID WORKS

 Your audition does not necessarily have to be a high budget production.
 Some auditions have been nothing more than a clip of themselves playing along to a song while in front of a cellphone or iPad, while others have provided full-on concert-quality footage.
 This is what the production team will be evaluating: You should submit one or two links on the sign-up form, preferably a minute or two of video demonstrating your singing or instrument ability.
 We try to be very inclusive, and are always here to answer your questions and concerns, as well as coach you if needed.
 You will need to have an understanding of musical elements such as tempo, key changes, dynamics, and in some cases syncopation, odd meters and various other factors.
 You should also feel comfortable with your ability to sing that well-known falsetto, or play that legendary guitar solo, bass run, keyboard interlude, or drum-fill that fans of that song/artist would come to expect.
 You do NOT need to be a virtuoso; however, you do need to have the basic skills and confidence to be able to competently learn & perform the parts you commit to when you sign up, with the understanding that there are NO PRIOR GROUP REHEARSALS.

 5.)
 WHAT DO I NEED TO BRING?
 Bring yourself – fully prepared to perform your songs.
 Bring your own Guitar or Bass (or make arrangements in advance to share).
 Keyboards will be provided, however you are welcome to bring your own keyboard.
-DRUMMERS - DO NOT BRING YOUR DRUM KIT, however you can bring your favorite peripherals (cymbals, sticks, temple blocks, etc).
-We suggest bringing a spare set of strings, and a possibly a battery for your active instrument as well.
+DRUMMERS - DO NOT BRING YOUR DRUM KIT, however you can bring your favorite peripherals including snare, cymbals, sticks, temple blocks, etc. We suggest bringing a spare set of strings if you are a guitarist or bassist, and a possibly a battery for your active instrument as well.
 Amps, Drums, Keyboards, Monitors as well as a full state-of-the-art sound system will be provided.
 Vocalists should bring their own mics.
 If you're bringing gear you'd like to share, let us know.

 6.)
 WHAT'S ALL THIS ABOUT SONGS GOING GREEN?